Outcomes for Pupils

 At Thornton we keep a close eye on pupil progress throughout the year and we use an assessment system called Target Tracker to record children's achievements.
 This programme enables teachers to analyse the gaps in children's learning and plan carefully for the next steps in their learning.
 It also enables us to put in additional support for children who need an extra bit of support to catch up.
 Teachers meet with a member of the leadership team every half term to discuss the progress and attainment of children in their class and to identify how the school can help those children who may be falling behind or losing momentum in their learning.
 We also use NFER tests twice a year to give us more finely tuned information about children's learning so that we can tailor or teaching to meet the needs of pupils.

-In addition to this on-going assessment there are four statutory assessment points each academic year that the school is required to carry out by the Department for Education.
+In addition to this on-going assessment there are two statutory assessment points each academic year that the school is required to carry out by the Department for Education.